yawnnn/RSAChat/README.md

 # RSA Chat
-a simple python chat that implements RSA
+a simple python chat that uses RSA